saurabhjain374/AI-Travel-Planning-Assistant/docs/sample-questions-and-responses.md

 The tool *did* return data; the small local model occasionally under-uses it.
 Called out per assignment requirement to handle failures honestly.
 See `prompt-strategy.md § Known limitation`.

+> **Note:** this transcript predates the human-friendly fallback wording (RULE 8) — today the
+> assistant would say something like *"I don't have information about that for Singapore yet,
+> but I'm happy to help with attractions, itineraries, weather, or currency"* instead of naming
+> "the knowledge base".
+The underlying issue (under-using returned tool data) is unchanged.

 ---

 | # | Scenario | Requirement |